 Straddle is one of the key option strategies based on profiting from low or high market volatility.
 Option traders buy straddles if volatility is low and can increase in the near future.
 Short straddles can be interesting if volatility is extremely high and can decrease and / or the market can go into a flat.
 The essence of the strategy lies in the simultaneous buying / selling the call and put options on one asset with the same strikes.

 Often there are situations when there is no definite trend in the market, the price is in a flat or triangle and it’s difficult to say for sure in what direction the market is likely to move further.
 However, a strong market movement is expected after breaking through the narrow price range.

 In this case, the simultaneous buying call and put options can become a very attractive strategy.
 The portfolio formation that contains the positions allowing an investor to make profit during both market increase and fall gives him great opportunities to earn profit in the market.
-The feature of these combinations is the purchase of options with same strikes.
+The feature of this combination is buying options with same strikes.

-That is, in anticipation of a sharp price movement in one direction or another after the breakout of the price range (often flats or triangles), in which the price has been for a long time, an investor looks at the market simultaneously in both directions, that is, he uses the long straddle option combination.
+In anticipation of a sharp price movement in one direction or another after the breakout of the price range (often flats or triangles), in which the price has been for a long time, an investor looks at the market simultaneously in both directions, that is, he uses the long straddle option combination.
 At the same time in the expectation that the price will stay in this price range for some time, an investor will benefit from the short straddle strategy.